JimLucas95338/Portfolio/Portfolio.md

-# James Lucas - Senior AI Product Manager Portfolio
+# Jim Lucas - Senior AI Product Manager Portfolio
-## Healthcare & Life Sciences
+## Healthcare & Life Sciences + AI Platforms

 ---

 ## Executive Summary

-James (Jim) Lucas is a seasoned Senior Product Manager with over a decade of experience in biotechnology and digital health.
-Specializing in AI-driven solutions, Jim has successfully led cross-functional teams to deliver innovative products that improve patient outcomes, streamline healthcare operations, and drive business growth.
-His expertise spans product strategy, AI/ML implementation, healthcare interoperability, and ethical AI practices.
+James (Jim) Lucas is a Senior Product Manager with 14+ years of experience driving product strategy and execution in healthcare technology and AI platforms.
+Currently focused on AI product leadership, with deep expertise in healthcare interoperability, digital therapeutics, and enterprise AI solutions.

+My approach centers on user-driven product development, leveraging data analytics and market research to build solutions that deliver measurable business impact.
+I specialize in complex, regulated environments where technical innovation must align with compliance requirements and clinical workflows.

 ---